-- Groundwater Management As part of the Integrated Recharge and Recovery Program, the District implemented a cooperative groundwater management plan for the Hemet and San Jacinto basins.
+Groundwater Management - As part of the Integrated Recharge and Recovery Program, the District implemented a cooperative groundwater management plan for the Hemet and San Jacinto basins.
 The plan will help to increase the District's ability to sustain local groundwater production and provide for the protection and enhancement of the water quality of the basins.
-In support of this plan, the District completed construction and replacement of various facilities, including pipelines, booster stations, wells, pumps, and recharge ponds. - Brackish Groundwater Desalination The District has constructed two desalters with a combined annual capacity of 9,600-acre feet.
+In support of this plan, the District completed construction and replacement of various facilities, including pipelines, booster stations, wells, pumps, and recharge ponds.

+- Brackish Groundwater Desalination The District has constructed two desalters with a combined annual capacity of 9,600-acre feet.
 A third desalter is in the final design phase and will expand the desalination program capacity to 15,000-acre feet per year.
 In addition, the District is conducting research and investigating the feasibility of reducing waste brine volume to increase potable water recovery at its desalination plants, as well as reduce brine disposal costs. - Recycled Water The District has identified recycled water as a separate product line with a strategic objective to utilize one hundred (100) percent of treated effluent water from its wastewater reclamation plants.
 System infrastructure was expanded with the addition of recycled water storage tanks, ponds, pumps booster stations and pipelines.
-The FY 2012-13 Recycled Water System Management Plan includes both demand management and shortage contingency elements and identifies available supplies, demands, system capacity challenges, user allocations, modifications to user agreements, demand management requirements and shortage contingency plans.
+The FY 2013-14 Recycled Water System Management Plan includes both demand management and shortage contingency elements and identifies available supplies, demands, system capacity challenges, user allocations, modifications to user agreements, demand management requirements and shortage contingency plans.
 This plan is being used to identify and document the preferred strategy for the effective operation and management of the recycled water system.
+Recycled water sales were 100 percent of available supply in fiscal year 2013-14. - Water Shortage Contingency Plan In January 2014, the Governor declared a drought state of emergency; encouraged local suppliers to reduce usage by 20 percent, and have local suppliers develop or update water contingency plans.
+The District amended its water shortage contingency plan (WSCP) in March 2014 to better reflect contemporary needs of the District.
+The WSCP includes five stages, with the first 2 stages being voluntary measures to encourage conservation.
+Stage 3 and 4 are mandatory stages with escalating adjustments to outdoor water budget allocations to domestic customers.
+Stage 5 includes staged adjustments to water budgets for indoor use.
+The District is currently in a Stage 3a, which implements mandatory water use restrictions.
+MWD may reduce the amount of water available to the District in 2015, which could trigger a further move into Stage 3b or beyond.